titilda/appunti/Foundations of Artificial Intelligence/index.md

 ![8-Puzzle](assets/Chapter_Four/8-Puzzle.jpg)

-This is a puzzle game where I have matrix 3x3 complose by 8 numbers and I have to put in order from 1 to 8.
+This is a puzzle game where I have matrix 3x3 compose by 8 numbers and I have to put in order from 1 to 8.

-I can rapresent the 8-puzzle in an array:
+I can represent the 8-puzzle in an array:

 state = $[[0,8,2],[3,4,7],[5,1,6]]$